Allelopathy: Agriculture

 Many crop cultivars show strong allelopathic properties, of which rice (Oryza sativa) has been most studied.
-Rice allelopathy depends on variety and origin: Japonica rice is more allelopathic than Indica and Japonica-Indica hybrid.
-More recently, critical review on rice allelopathy and the possibility for weed management reported that allelopathic characteristics in rice are quantitatively inherited and several allelopathy-involved traits have been identified.
-The use of allelochemicals in agriculture provide for a more environmentally friendly approach to weed control, as they do not leave behind residues.
-Currently used pesticides and herbicides leak into waterways and result in unsafe water qualities.
+Rice allelopathy depends on variety and origin: Japonica rice is more allelopathic than Indica and Japonica–Indica hybrid.
+More recently, a critical review on rice allelopathy and the possibility for weed management reported that allelopathic characteristics in rice are quantitatively inherited, and several allelopathy-involved traits have been identified.
+The use of allelochemicals in agriculture provides for a more environmentally friendly approach to weed control, as they do not leave behind residues.
+Currently used pesticides and herbicides leak into waterways and result in unsafe water quality.
 This problem could be eliminated or significantly reduced by using allelochemicals instead of harsh herbicides.
-The use of cover crops also results in less soil erosion and lessens the need for nitrogen heavy fertilizers.
+The use of cover crops also results in less soil erosion and lessens the need for nitrogen-heavy fertilizers.

+Mechanisms

+Allelochemical interactions between plants can be performed through various mechanisms, which continue to be studied and refined through ongoing research.
+Evidence indicates that these compounds can influence plant growth by inhibiting germination, suppressing growth, and disrupting reproductive processes through toxic substance emissions.

+Germination Inhibitor

+A germination inhibitor is a chemical compound that prevents seed sprouting by disrupting the signals required for germination. (−)-Catechin is a naturally occurring antioxidant released by spotted knapweed (Centaurea stoebe) and is an example of a potential germination inhibitor.
+This species produces significantly higher levels of (−)-catechin compared to other plants, facilitating its competitive advantage over native vegetation, including forbs and grasses.

+In addition to (−)-catechin, plants such as big sagebrush (Artemisia tridentata) emit volatile compounds including camphor, monoterpene, cineole, and methyl jasmonate (MeJA), all of which have shown qualities to inhibit seed germination.
+Methyl jasmonate (MeJA), in particular, is highly effective at preventing the germination of native tobacco seeds.
+Furthermore, when sagebrush is subjected to herbivory, it releases up to 1000 times more MeJA, which further suppresses the germination of nearby plant species.
+This phenomenon demonstrates how plants use chemical signals to influence interspecific competition and improve their chances of survival.
+Although these studies mentioned have shown effects on plants when reviewed in a laboratory environment, it continues to be reviewed as research of allelopathic seed germination is difficult to identify and conclude as the determining factor as competition and other a biotic factors cannot be reasoned out as the contributing factor.